VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 VASH Program – The Veterans Affairs Supportive Housing for Veterans

-This program is devoted to assisting veterans who are homeless or in danger
+This program is devoted to assisting veterans who are homeless or in

-of homelessness by providing them with secure, stable housing and crucial
+the danger of homelessness is addressed by providing them with secure,

 Overview of VASH Program

-Here are some crucial aspects to understand about the Veterans Assistance
+Here are some crucial aspects to understand about the Veterans

 History and Development

-The VASH Program was developed to handle veterans’ growing homeless
+The VASH Program was developed to handle veterans’ growing

-handicaps, and financial problems.
-Understanding this, the VA and HUD
+Understanding this, the VA and HUD worked to design a program

-worked to design a program helping veterans move into independent living
+helping veterans move into independent living, combining social

-Since its establishment, the VASH program has assisted thousands of veterans
+VASH program has assisted thousands of veterans

-and their families, especially those with dependents or widows, by providing
+and their families, especially those with dependents or widows, by

-long-term housing for veteran alternatives.
+providing long-term housing for veteran alternatives.

 Benefit